OctopusDeploy/blog/blog/2020-03/sql-server-deployment-options-for-octopus-deploy/index.md

 It’s a Java application, which might seem a little odd for a SQL Server deployment tool, but that’s because, unlike the other tools in this blog post, from the start Flyway was designed to be cross-platform.
 Flyway users could be running MySQL, Postgres, Oracle or any of the other of the twenty or so RDBMSs that Flyway supports.
 This makes it a popular choice for shops that support multiple relational databases.

-Using it is relatively simple compared to most similar tools: download, update the config file with your connection string, and drop your scripts into the SQL directory.
+Using it is relatively simple compared to most similar tools: download, update the config file with your connection string, and drop your scripts into the `flyway-[version]/sql` directory.
 Then open the command prompt, and enter `flyway migrate`.

 That said, it does not have a comparison engine built in.
 That means it can’t generate your deployment scripts for you.
 You’ll need to create them by hand or with another database comparison tool.